 Yoga Retreat India – Rishikesh

 In the northern part of India, Rishikesh, located at the foothills of the Himalayan state Uttarakhand beckons Yoga lovers, hippies, backpackers and people looking for a spiritual journey.
 It is also a hub for Yoga enthusiasts looking for a retreat amidst the luxury of nature’s bliss in the Himalayas.
 Its perfect location makes it one of the top places for Yoga retreats in India.
-Whether you want to get an introduction to Yoga or want to go for a retreat for your body, mind and soul for weeks to enjoy serenity or want to become a certified Yoga teacher.
-Some of the yoga schools in Rishikesh are Rishikul and World Peace Yoga school.
+Whether you want to get an introduction to Yoga or want to go for a retreat for your body, mind, and soul for weeks to enjoy serenity or want to become a certified Yoga teacher.
+We strongly suggest Mantra Yoga & Meditation School where trained yoga professionals teach you yoga and meditation.
+They have their yoga training schools in Dharamshala and Goa as well.

 The weather in Rishikesh can be erratic during the monsoons between July to September with landslides and road blockades being common in this region.
 But apart from that, Rishikesh is a great place to visit during the rest of the year.